cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/git_command_cheatsheet.md

 git log --follow --find-copies-harder filename
 ```

-Note: github's history view doesn't use this command, so logs for renamed filed may be cut off at the date of renaming.
+Note: github's history view does not use this command, so logs for renamed filed may be cut off at the date of renaming.
 (There is [debate](https://stackoverflow.com/questions/2314652/is-it-possible-to-move-rename-files-in-git-and-maintain-their-history) as to whether or not git mv preserves the history or not.)

 ### See changes from a particular commit